 The configurations with the form in Fig.~\ref{configure_examples} (b-d) contribute non-zero terms in the partition functions, where the excited spins form an excited-spin-string (ESS).
-Such spin configurations contains at least an ESS and their value does not vanish are denoted as $\Sigma$ (note that $\Sigma$ excludes the trivial configuration where all spin states are $\downarrow$), and the partition function can be rewritten in term of these configurations:
+Let $\Sigma$ denote the set of all spin configurations with non-zero $\mathcal{A}$-values except the trivial all-$\downarrow$ configuration.
+The partition function can be rewritten in term of these configurations:

 To calculate this partition function, we employ a method that mapping excited spin configurations to polyominoes, also referred to as animals in physical literature~\cite{golomb1996polyominoes, delest1984algebraic,redelmeier1981counting}.
 A polyomino is a plane geometric shape composed of identical squares joined edge to edge, as illustrated in Fig.~\ref{illustration_polyomino} (a).
 As shown in Fig.~\ref{configure_examples} (b-d), an ESS naturally forms a polyomino.
 By utilizing techniques for enumerating polyominoes, we can compute the partition function expressed in Eq.~(\ref{partition_function_excited}).